OpenVPN/openvpn3-indicator/README.md

 make devel
 ```

-You can uninstall the application by running `sudo make uninstall` or `sudo make undevel`.
+You can uninstall the application by running `sudo make uninstall` or `make undevel`.

 ## Usage instructions